bagisto/bagisto-docs/src/advanced/understanding-data-transfer.md

 ### Create Importer File

-Start by creating an `Importer.php` file under the `Helpers/Importers` directory of your package:
+Start by creating an `AdminImporter.php` file under the `Importers` directory of your package:

 ```
 └── packages